tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 Presets are saved in the ``<projectroot>\fxs\preset`` folder.
 This allow the presets to be available on all the computers sharing the same *Projectroot* (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).

-.. note:: Currently the statement above if not true, as by default presets are being saved in ``OpenToonz stuff\fxs\presets``.
-On Windows it can be changed to any other path by going to the registry and changing the ``System\HKEY_LOCAL_MACHINE\SOFTWARE\OpenToonz\OpenToonz\TOONZFXPRESETS`` key to the desired location.
+.. note:: Currently the statement above if not true, as by default presets are being saved in ``Tahoma stuff\fxs\presets``.
+On Windows it can be changed to any other path by going to the registry and changing the ``System\HKEY_LOCAL_MACHINE\SOFTWARE\Tahoma\Tahoma\TOONZFXPRESETS`` key to the desired location.

 Once a preset is applied there is no link between the *saved preset* and the *applied preset*: the applied preset can be edited without affecting the saved one.